-By: Sarah Donelan, high school alumna High School Study Abroad, Marine Biology, Wildlife Biology
+By: Sarah Donelan, high school alumna High School Adventures, Marine Biology, Wildlife Biology

 This was the best Fourth of July ever!
 After a small sleep in, we woke up to Jordan blowing the conch shell horn.
 It is such a great way to start the day; it sure beats an alarm clock!
 We soon found out, much to our chagrin, that today’s morning exercise would consist of a triathlon.
 This was no wimpy triathlon that our six crazy- awesome instructors had planned, either.
 So they took us down to the beach, split us into teams, and just as all of us were getting into it, the six of them burst out laughing and told us it was a joke!
 Haha…not funny!
 They sure fooled us.
 In the time we had left for morning exercise, we played our favorite game- KEEPAWAY! – staff vs. kids as always.
 We then ran to breakfast and enjoyed a meal filled with the usual laughter, jokes, and great conversation.
 This, however, was mixed with some seriousness; we were taking our midterm that morning.
 But everyone felt confident after last night’s group review and this morning’s panic study and the test turned out to be great for everyone.